google/closure-templates/documentation/dev/nullable-types.md

-The [`checkNotNull`](../reference/functions#checkNotNull) function will either return its parameter or throw an unspecified exception if the provided value is `null`.
+The [`checkNotNull`](../reference/functions#checkNotNull) function will either return its parameter or throw an unspecified exception if the provided value is nullish.
 Additionally the type checker understands this behavior and so this can be used a cast operator to turn nullable types into non-nullable types.